edge-cloud/www.edge-cloud.net/_posts/2014-01-08-openstack-vsphere-nsx-part4.md

 ### Gather the pre-requisites

-VOVA is provided as an <a href="https://en.wikipedia.org/wiki/Open_Virtualization_Format" target="_blank">Open Virtualization Format</a> image (OVA).
+VOVA is provided as an [Open Virtualization Format](https://en.wikipedia.org/wiki/Open_Virtualization_Format) image (OVA).
 During installation one needs to enter the initial configuration parameters, which consists of IP address information for the appliance itself, but also for the services that it interacts with.
 Before starting the actual OVA import, let's make sure we have all the information available that we need.

 In particular we need: